What we know about Justice Clarence Thomas' hospitalization

 IS IT ODD THE PUBLIC DIDN’T IMMEDIATELY KNOW THOMAS WAS HOSPITALIZED?

-No. The court offered no explanation for why it waited two days to disclose that the justice was in the hospital, but it’s not always apparent when the justices are getting medical treatment.
+No. The court offered no explanation for why the news the justice was in the hospital wasn’t disclosed earlier, but it’s not always apparent when the justices are getting medical treatment.

 For example, the late Justice Ruth Bader Ginsburg was fairly forthcoming about her many health issues over the years, including several bouts with cancer.
 But in 2020 she waited more than four months to reveal that her cancer had returned and that she was undergoing chemotherapy.